KarinBrisker/Audio-Analyzer/README.md

 - using CLAP model
 - check the model on very long audio input = scale [~8 hours]
 - create a directory for each run to debug with time stamp
+- split into 2 minutes segments and extract features from each segment

 #### audio:
 - [X] background noise classification